 Softly, softly: time for non-alcoholic happy hour

-Break for a non-alcoholic happy hour this Dry January with our edit of deliciously sober cocktails
+Break for hangover-free happy hour with our edit of non-alcoholic drinks and deliciously sober cocktails

 The after-work drink – so useful in delineating the day’s industry from the relaxation of the evening, is perhaps even more important as we navigate the pandemic.
-While we are temporarily denied access to favourite watering-holes and meeting places, happy hour is at home, and we are making that drink ourselves (often only meters away from where we spent the day).
+While we are temporarily denied access to favourite watering holes and meeting places, happy hour is at home, and we are making that drink ourselves (often only metres away from where we spent the day).

 Obviously, something special is required to mark the moment and give a sense of occasion – even if we are not leaving the house.
-An alcohol-rich cocktail has always been a popular choice, but those who avoid, or are cutting down on the hard stuff, are still invited to the party, as the non-alcoholic drinks market has opened up to reveal a well-stocked bar of delicious botanical elixirs and cordials.
+An alcohol-rich cocktail has always been a popular choice, but those who avoid, or are cutting down on, the hard stuff are still invited to the party, and the non-alcoholic drinks market has opened up to reveal a well-stocked bar of delicious botanical elixirs and cordials.

-Recalling the era when the apéritif first became popular, Wilfred’s elegant, art deco-inspired bottle will put you in a suitably cocktail-hour frame of mind.
-The deliciously bittersweet apéritif contained within is designed to be served simply with tonic water as a refreshing spritz-style drink.
+Recalling a time when aperitif drinking was gaining in popularity, Wilfred’s elegant, art deco-inspired bottle will put you in a suitably cocktail-hour frame of mind.
+The deliciously bittersweet aperitif contained within is designed to be served with tonic water as a refreshing, spritz-style drink.

-Using only natural ingredients, the luscious, deep-red concoction gathers keynotes of bitter orange, rhubarb, herbaceous rosemary, and a hint of spicy clove, and may also be made into a warming non-alcoholic mulled wine for the cold winter months.
+Using only natural ingredients, the luscious, deep-red concoction gathers keynotes of bitter orange, rhubarb, herbaceous rosemary, and a hint of spicy clove, and may also be made into a warming non-alcoholic mulled ‘wine’, perfect for colder months.

-The designer behind Ghia, Willo Perron, was inspired by traditional Mediterranean aperitivo brands to create a spirit-free alternative with all their vibrant flavour, but without the alcohol.
-Taking design cues from the distinctive hospitality signage of the region, the visual identity of the brand, with its nod to Italian post-modern design, feels both familiar and exotic, and evocative of bustling bars on balmy Mediterranean evenings.
+The designer behind Ghia, Willo Perron, was inspired by traditional Mediterranean aperitif brands to create an alcohol-free alternative full of vibrant flavour.
+The visual identity of the brand, taking cues from the hospitality signage of the region and Italian postmodern design, feels both familiar and exotic, and is evocative of bustling bars on balmy Mediterranean evenings.

-Cannabidiol, or CBD, has firmly emerged as an alternative to the relaxing effect of alcohol in drinks.
-Aplós have created a bold and aromatic non-alcoholic spirit that offers a sophisticated new way to unwind.
-Each serving contains 20mg of organically-grown hemp extract, with all the calming, mood-lifting effects of the cannabinoid spectrum without the psychoactive THC.
+Cannabidiol, or CBD, has firmly emerged as an alternative to a relaxing alcoholic drink.
+Aplós has created a bold and aromatic non-alcoholic spirit that offers a new way to unwind.
+Each serving contains 20mg of organically grown hemp extract, with all the calming, mood-lifting effects of the cannabinoid spectrum but without the psychoactive THC.